-College degree requirements supplement the General Studies requirement with additional course work from the list of approved courses.
+College degree requirements supplement the General Studies requirement with additional course work from the approved university general studies list or the College of Business Policy statement.
 Business courses may not be used to fulfill college degree requirements except for ECN 111 and 112 and QBA 221.